Kingxukai/linux/Documentation/kbuild/makefiles.rst

 Dependency tracking
 -------------------

-Kbuild tracks dependencies on the following:
+Kbuild tracks dependencies on the woke following:

 1) All prerequisite files (both ``*.c`` and ``*.h``)
 2) ``CONFIG_`` options used in all prerequisite files